cnescatlab/icode-custom-plugin-example/README.md

 - `ILanguage`: This interface must be implemented to add a new supported language.
 The language of each file is determined through the file extension.
 - `AbstractChecker`: This abstract class must be overridden to define new checkers to run on files with the correct extension.
 - `CheckersDefinition`: This abstract class must be overridden to include new checkers and their metadata in your custom plugin.

+### Developer guide
+We provide a guide for developers who wonder how to implement their own checker easily: just follow [this link to our wiki](../../wiki/Developer-guide).

 ### Merging your custom plugin to official i-Code core feature
 You have developed a new relevant checker and you want it to be integrated in i-Code core feature?
 So you are at the good place!